Eye refraction and function: How does the eye work?

 Causes of refractive errors

-The eye's ability to refract or focus light sharply on the retina primarily is based on three eye anatomy features: 1) the overall length of the eye, 2) the curvature of the cornea and 3) the curvature of the lens inside the eye.
+The eye's ability to refract or focus light sharply on the retina is primarily based on three ocular anatomy features: 1) the overall length of the eye, 2) the curvature of the cornea and 3) the curvature of the lens inside the eye.

-If the eye is too long, light is focused before it reaches the retina, causing nearsightedness.
+If the eye is too long, light is focused before it reaches the retina, causing short-sightedness (myopia) (literally the light falls short of the retina).
 If the eye is too short, light is not focused by the time it reaches the retina.
-This causes longsightedness or hyperopia.
+This causes long-sightedness or hyperopia (again literally the light falls too long).

 Curvature of the cornea

 If the cornea is not perfectly spherical, then the image is refracted or focused irregularly to create a condition called astigmatism.
-A person can be shortsighted or longsighted with or without astigmatism.
+A person can be myopic or hyperopic with or without astigmatism.

 Curvature of the lens